Tea House Lodge,Camping

 From this top, you will have the lifelong experience of the Himalayan valleys and the mountains.
 Then, you gradually ascend towards Ganjala Pass.
 The trail to the top of this pass may be difficult as it remains slippery due to snowfalls.

 Once you reach the top by crossing the ice-covered trail, your eyes remain wide open!
 You have the magnificent vistas of the Himalayas of Nepal and Tibetan Plateau.
 During this trek, there is chance for altitude sickness as well.

 Walking along the route above 2,500 m is not everyone’s cup of tea!
 However, you can do this trek by taking a few precautions.
 Keeping yourself fully hydrated, walking slowly and avoiding cigarette and alcohol are some of them.

-Taking medicines like Diamox Oral is another important safety measure.
+Taking first aid box is another important safety measure.
 In addition, as soon as you feel any of the symptoms of AMS, you should consult with the guide.
-The guide helps you avoid any accident that may sometimes result into death as well.
+The Nepal trekking guide helps you avoid any accident that may sometimes result into death as well.